 - Deductions and credits make the tax complicated for many taxpayers and make individuals with the same income often pay different tax amounts.

 - Some argue that income taxes discourage work, savings and investing by taxing earnings.
-This is at best a minor concern in Oklahoma, where the top How much tax is paid for each unit of activity being taxed.
-For example, a... is 5.0 percent of income after deductions.
+This is at best a minor concern in Oklahoma, where the top tax rate is 5.0 percent of income after deductions.

 Oklahoma first levied an individual income tax in 1913 and has made many since.
 Most recently, the state’s top income tax rate has fallen from 6.75 percent to 5 percent since 2003.
 Since the mid-2000s, the Legislature has also increased the standard deduction, increased the exemption on retirement income, and exempted income from the sale of Oklahoma capital gains.
 As a result of these changes, collections from this tax have grown at less than one percent per year, well below the rates of income growth and inflation.